SumanKOLKATA/Classification-with-Decision-Tree/README.md

 # Classification-with-Decision-Tree
-## 👉👉 iphone_purchase_prj_8
+##  iphone_purchase_prj_8
-iPhone related data has been analysis and present predictive model based on decision treefor purchase prediction.
+👉👉iPhone related data has been analysis and present predictive model based on decision treefor purchase prediction.
 ## Based on gender and salary exiting purcahse trend analysis
 ## 👨‍💻Findings
 ### Number of male has iphone  66